 GoPro claims that the three cameras feature a new, larger sensor that delivers the highest resolution, highest 10-bit colour depth, highest level of video stabilisation and widest field of view ever featured natively in a HERO camera.
 Will it shoot effortlessly to the top of the best action camera available list?
 We've been putting the GoPro Hero 11 through its paces.

-GoPro Hero 11 Black Review: Design and build
+GoPro Hero 11 Black Review: design and build quality

 Under the hood, the GP2 chip is unchanged over the previous model, and the weight 153 grams - is a single gram lighter than the older model - slim pickings indeed.
-So what’s the difference, we hear you cry - well, visually, none, it’s all under the skin.
+"So, what’s the difference?" we hear you cry - well, visually, none; it’s all under the skin.
 The first key change is a new sensor, which is upgraded to a 1/1.9” Sensor.
-This opens up a whole new world of “Full-sensor video modes” in 8:7 aspect ratio on top of the usual 16:9 or 9:16, as well as increasing the available photo resolution - now up to 27MP in 8:7.
+This opens up a whole new world of 'full-sensor video modes' in an 8:7 aspect ratio on top of the usual 16:9 or 9:16, as well as increasing the available photo resolution - now up to 27MP in 8:7.
 These full-sensor modes include 5.3K30 8:7 video and 4K60 8:7 video too.

 To the surprise of nobody, there’s a new iteration of HyperSmooth stabilisation in the GoPro Hero 11 Black, now up to HyperSmooth 5.0, and now ‘Emmy Award-Winning’, according to GoPro.
 In use, HyperSmooth 5.0 does offer an improvement over HyperSmooth 4.0, but it’s another incremental win - better, but not mind-blowing.